nginx-proxy/nginx-proxy/README.md

 #### Trusting Downstream Proxy Headers

-For legacy compatibility reasons, `nginx-proxy` forwards any client-supplied `X-Forwarded-Proto` (which affects the value of `X-Forwarded-Ssl`) and `X-Forwarded-Port` headers unchecked and unmodified.
-To prevent malicious clients from spoofing the protocol or port that is perceived by your backend server, you are encouraged to set the `TRUST_DOWNSTREAM_PROXY` value to `false` if:
+For legacy compatibility reasons, `nginx-proxy` forwards any client-supplied `X-Forwarded-Proto` (which affects the value of `X-Forwarded-Ssl`), `X-Forwarded-Host`, and `X-Forwarded-Port` headers unchecked and unmodified.
+To prevent malicious clients from spoofing the protocol, hostname, or port that is perceived by your backend server, you are encouraged to set the `TRUST_DOWNSTREAM_PROXY` value to `false` if:

   * you do not operate a second reverse proxy downstream of `nginx-proxy`, or
   * you do operate a second reverse proxy downstream of `nginx-proxy` but that proxy forwards those headers unchecked from untrusted clients.